Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

     > The reaction [was] observed by her.
   + Buried verbs: place the subject and verb early and close together.

-+ Cut clutter: do not be afraid to cut!
++ Cut the clutter: do not be afraid to cut!
 Watch for:
-  + Dead weight words and phrases;
+  + Deadweight words and phrases;
     > It should be emphasized that...
   + Empty words and phrases;
     > basic tenets of, important...